-- \\\\1.
-If you are not familiar with the OSA address table (OAT) and you need more information than is provided here, see Chapter 12, "About the OSA Address Table (OAT)," on page 151. - \\\\2.
+- 1. If you are not familiar with the OSA address table (OAT) and you need more information than is provided here, see Chapter 12, "About the OSA Address Table (OAT)," on page 147. - 2.
 Make sure the hardware configuration (IOCDS) is complete.
-See Chapter 2, "OSA-Express Hardware Configuration," on page 37. - \\\\3.
-Make sure OSA/SF is running on the server. - \\\\\4.
-Make sure the OSA (CHPID) is configured online and that the OSAD device is online.
+See Chapter 2, "OSA-Express hardware configuration," on page 39. - 3.
+Make sure OSA/SF is running on the server. - 4.
+Make sure the OSA (CHPID) is configured online, that the OSAD device is online, and that all other devices are varied offline from all images. - 5.
+Make sure the image that you are using to configure the OSA is managing the OSA.
+If it is not, issue Start Managing (with Force, if necessary, except for z/VM).